Use Connected Apps with OAuth Policies

 -

-Connected Apps has now been enabled for Nintex DocGen and you are ready to integrate your connected apps with Nintex DocGen.
-Continue to use the same steps to authorize any other orgs, such as a test environment or demo environment.
+Connected Apps has now been enabled for Nintex DocGen and you can integrate your connected apps with Nintex DocGen.
+Continue to use the same steps to authorize any other organizations, such as test or demo environments.

 Important: If the Permitted Users OAuth policy for Nintex DocGen for Salesforce is set to All users may self-authorize, enabling Connected Apps and OAuth will prompt all users to reauthorize when running a DocGen Package.
 Switching the setting to Admin approved users are pre-authorized will avoid this.
-If you are unable to change the setting, you may wish to inform your users that they will need to manually reauthorize during document generation.
+If you are unable to change the setting, inform your users that they will need to manually reauthorize during document generation.
+For more information, see User Authorization Options via Salesforce Connected Apps

 Configure Policies for Permitted Users